morbuzaglo/OOP-Pokemon/README.md

 ## DESCRIPTION:

 The pokemons (the fruits) are divided randomly on a directed and weighted graph, while the Team Rocket (the agents) try to catch as much pokemos as they can, until the game ends.
 There are 23 different arenas that the game can be played in.
+The objective, of course, is to get the best score in the time left until the end of the game - with the smallest number of "moves" (calls to the server).

 ## RUNNING THE GAME:

 1. Clone the project.
 2.
+3.